Context

 Click on Open in Jupyter to open the notebook in your WEkEO JupyterHub environment (you only need an account).
 If you're not logged in yet, sign in to your WEkEO account in the new opened window.

-Choose one of the proposed server (see differences between both) and press Start:
+Choose one of the proposed server (see differences between server options) and click on Start:

-You should arrive on your JupyterHub environment with the notebook opened in a new tab:
+You should arrive on your JupyterHub environment with the notebook opened:

 cp public/wekeo4oceans/learn-olci/1_OLCI_introductory/1_1b_OLCI_data_access_HDA.ipynb <OUTPUT_DIR>